New Castle Medical Malpractice Lawyers

 Medication error.
 Prescribing the wrong dosage or medication to which the patient has an allergy is dangerous.

 Anesthesia error.
 Anesthesiologists must consider a patient’s medical status and drug allergies before administering anesthesia.

 Improper treatment.
 This could describe deviating from the accepted standard of care without justification.

 Failure to warn.
 Patients have a right to “informed consent,” or to know the risks of any potential treatment before agreeing to it.

 Gross negligence.
 This describes a serious error that even an untrained individual could have avoided.

-Patients in Western Pennsylvania who have suffered physical pain, emotional distress, additional medical bills, or has been faced with a wrongful death can sue for these and any other damages resulting from malpractice.
-The medical malpractice attorneys at Dallas W. Hartman, P.C. have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so reach out to us at 1-800-777-4081 to schedule a free consultation.
-You can also visit us online for more information about our firm and the cases we have handled in the past.
+Patients in Western Pennsylvania who have suffered physical pain, emotional distress, additional medical bills, or have been faced with a wrongful death can sue for these and any other damages resulting from malpractice.
+The Pennsylvania medical malpractice attorneys at Dallas W. Hartman, P.C. have experience handling complex medical malpractice cases in New Castle and throughout Lawrence County, so call our law office at 1-800-777-4081 to schedule a free consultation.
+You can also contact us online for more information about our firm and the cases we have handled in the past.